VSpaceCode/vscode-which-key/README.md

 ### Conditional bindings (experimental)

-> This is marked as experimental and the config is subjected to change.
+> This is marked as experimental and the config is subject to change.

-This allow conditional execution of bindings.
+This allows conditional execution of bindings.
 Currently, it only supports condition on the `when` passed from shortcut and `languageId` of the active editor.
-It reuse the similar structure as the `bindings` type.
-The property `key` in a binding item is reused to present the condition.
+It reuses the similar structure to the `bindings` type.
+The property `key` in a binding item is reused to represent the condition.
 The condition can be thought of as a key-value pair serialized into a string.

 As an example, a condition in json like
 ```json